-- Sensor functions – Many microwaves have sensor cooking to automatically sense how long the food needs to cook and adjusts itself accordingly.
+- Sensor functions – Many microwaves have sensor cooking to automatically sense how long the food needs to cook and adjust itself accordingly.

 - Removable Racks – Some microwaves have two levels, so you can choose to cook on the top rack or the bottom.

 - Quick Minute functions – Want to add a minute to whatever you’re cooking?
 Just touch a button.
 The Panasonic 1.6 Cu.Ft Microwave lets you set up to 10 minutes of one-minute intervals with a tap of the button.

-- Keep warm feature – Just like ranges can have a keep warm drawer, some models of microwaves have a keep warm feature that maintains a very low temperature perfect for keeping a loaf of bread or main course warm until you’re ready to serve everything.
+- Keep warm feature – Just like ranges have a keep warm drawer, some models of microwaves have a keep warm feature that maintains a very low temperature.
+It’s the perfect feature for keeping a loaf of bread or main course warm until you’re ready to serve everything.

 - Kitchen timer – A mom’s best friend, kitchen timers can be used for everything from counting down the minutes until a dish is complete or sending someone to the corner for a time-out.

-- Child Lock – Another tried and true feature parents won’t want to live without.
-Child Lock will prevent your little one from accessing the microwave or turning it on when you’re not looking.
+- Child Lock – Another tried and true feature parents won’t want to live without, a child lock will prevent your little one from accessing the microwave or turning it on when you’re not looking.

 When you buy a countertop microwave, all you’ll need to do is put it down in your designated spot and plug it in.
 Built-in microwaves require a bit more thought.
-The built-in you choose has to fit the size above your range or in your cupboard, so be prepared with all of your measurements prior to purchasing.
+The built-in microwave you choose has to fit the space above your range or in your cupboard, so be prepared with all of your measurements prior to purchasing.

 If you need help installing your built-in microwave, give Geek Squad a call.
 They’ll make sure your built-in microwave looks seamless in your kitchen.